7 min read

 The Baseline Manipulation

-Another version: measuring from before the site even existed.
-"From zero to 50,000 monthly visitors!"
-Well, yes, any new site goes from zero to something.
-That's not impressive, that's arithmetic.
+Another version of this trick involves measuring from before the site even existed, leading to headlines like "From zero to 50,000 monthly visitors!" which, yes, technically true, because any new site goes from zero to something eventually, but that's not impressive, that's just arithmetic, that's just how numbers work.

 The Attribution Shell Game